Basics

 Type Out-and-back

-Bayview campground to Fontanillis Lake + Dicks Peak side trip (view in AllTrails)
+Bayview campground to Fontanillis Lake + Dicks Peak side trip (view on AllTrails)

 Trip Overview